luke-lite/Corn-Futures-ARIMA-Modeling/README.md

 [1] Covariance matrix calculated using the outer product of gradients (complex-step).
 ```

-For an overview of how to interpret these statistical measures, you can check my [blog post](https://luke-lite.github.io/blog/statistical-measures-in-statsmodels/).
+For an overview of how to interpret some of these statistical measures, you can check my [blog post](https://luke-lite.github.io/blog/statistical-measures-in-statsmodels/).
 But for this particular model, the biggest issue is that the data appears to be non-normal.
 This is something that ideally needs to be addressed, but it will need to wait for a future iteration of the project.

 ## Results